ClearCB/ddl-script-database/README.md

 ## Creating a database

-To start using MariaDB, we have to install MariaDB and run it.
+To start using MariaDB, we have to install MariaDB and run it.D

 ![run mariadb](./doc/run_mariadb.png)

-Then we will start using our SQL scripts (link a los scripts) to create the database and the tables.
+Then we will start using our SQL scripts [to create tables and database](./scripts/ddl.sql).
+Just copy and paste this script to start working with your own database.

 ![create database](./doc/create_database.png)

+This will show after you copy paste the script.

 ## Inserting data

-Now that we have our database, we will (insert some data[link a los scripts])  to start working with it.
+Now that we have our database, just do the same we did with the previous script to [insert some data](./scripts/dml.sql) and start working with it.

 ![insert data](./doc/insert_data.png)